lam-kelly/fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in
-- `400` if the postId is empty or a stream of empty spaces
+- `400` if the freetId is empty or a stream of empty spaces
-- `404` if the post doesn't exist
+- `404` if the freetId doesn't exist

-#### `GET /api/endorse/:freetId?` - See the count of and users who endorsed post
+#### `GET /api/endorse?freet=freetId` - See the users who endorsed a specific freet

 **Returns**

-- An array of the users who endorsed the post and the count of users
+- An array of the endorse objects representing the endorsements of a specific freet

 **Throws**

 - `400` if the freetId is not given
 - `404` if the freet doesn't exist

+#### `GET /api/endorse?endorser=username` - See the freets that a user endorsed

+**Returns**

+- An array of the endorse objects representing the endorsements of a specific freet

+**Throws**

+- `400` if the endorserId is not given
+- `404` if the endorser doesn't exist

 #### `DELETE /api/endorse/:freetId?` - Delete endorsement from freet